algolia/instantsearch/docgen/src/guides/customization.md

     );

     // We will bind the `<select>` change event on first render
-    // since we don't want to create new listeners on every render
+    // because we don't want to create new listeners on every render
     // for potential performance issues:
     var refine = renderParams.refine;